Péter Medgyessy

-Péter Medgyessy (/hu/; born 19 October 1942) is a retired Hungarian politician who served as Prime Minister of Hungary from 27 May 2002 to 29 September 2004.
+Péter Medgyessy (Note: /hu/) (born 19 October 1942) is a retired Hungarian politician who served as Prime Minister of Hungary from 27 May 2002 to 29 September 2004.
 On 25 August 2004, he resigned over disputes with coalition partner Alliance of Free Democrats, but remained as acting prime minister for a 30-day period as required by the Constitution, and a few additional days until his successor Ferenc Gyurcsány was confirmed by the National Assembly.

 Family and studies

 Medgyessy was born into an old Transylvanian noble family in Budapest on 19 October 1942.
 An ancestor of the family, Miklós Medgyessy de Medgyes, worked as a penman for Prince Gabriel Bethlen in the 17th century.
 Medgyessy's father, Béla Medgyessy, was a recorder in the General Assembly of Cluj until the Second Vienna Award, when Hungary reassigned the territory of Northern Transylvania from the Kingdom of Romania.
 The family moved to Budapest, where Béla worked for the Ministry of Domestic Trade.
 Medgyessy's mother Ibolya Szolga was an interpreter.

 Medgyessy studied theoretical economics at the Corvinus University of Budapest (then called Karl Marx University of Economic Sciences).
 He graduated in 1966, and returned to receive his doctorate.
 He is fluent in French and Romanian, and knowledgeable in the English and Russian languages.

 He is married to Katalin Csaplár, and has a daughter and son born in 1969 and 1970, respectively, from a previous marriage.
 His adopted child is Anita Tornóczky, a well-known anchorwoman in Hungary.